miguelpafume/PongGL/README.md

 # Pong
-Made using OpenGL and a vew libraries
+Made using OpenGL and a few libraries

 ## Requires
 - OpenGL